Mrs. Powlett was at once expensively and nakedly dress’d.

 Black gauze cloaks are worn as much as anything.
 Long sleeves appear universal, even as evening dress; the waists short and as far as I have been able to judge, the Bosom covered.
 Petticoats are short and generally flounced.

 I was curious to know if she enjoyed the freedom of the current chemise dress, which revealed far more of the female form than any previous fashion.
 Jane insisted that it was her duty to wear English muslin as the present war with France made the import of silk from Lyons impossible.
 As it was far too cold in the country for the thin layers of material, she wore several layers and a cotton chemise for modesty.
 She was the proud owner of a cashmere shawl brought by a cousin from Kashmir in India.
 Her eyes glanced to my pashmina.
 She wore gloves indoors and out.
-She had several short, tailored coats called a spencer made from velvet or wool, which had long tight sleeves covering her hands.
+She had several short, tailored coats made from velvet or wool, which had long tight sleeves covering her hands.
 Some had fur trimmings.
-She was especially fond of the military style with wrapped buttons and braid, not like a Hussar’s uniform.
+She was especially fond of the military style with brass buttons and braid, not unlike a Hussar’s uniform.
 I thought of my recent purchase of a military style jacket.